 Gather all your stories and create a resource folder.
 This is helpful for staff and can be a good way of communicating with service users too.
 “One individual likes to have the titles of stories read to her,” says Karen, “She smiles, laughs, rocks and gains eye contact then chooses a story by saying ‘yes’.
 She also loves to look at the book and choose a story.
 It is worth spending time creating your own book of stories.”

-8. Share Story Massage with carers
+8. Share the Story Massage Programme with carers

-Demonstrate Story Massage during coffee mornings so carers have an option to do it at home.
+Demonstrate the Story Massage strokes during coffee mornings so carers have an option to do it at home.
 This works well because it can be done anywhere and no expensive resources are needed.
 “Our carers are very positive about the benefits at home,” says Louise, “It is now part of the bedtime routine for one young woman because it helps her to relax and sleep.
 Another has started singing at home, which is something very new!”

 9. Think creatively